Tviljan/appcenter-distribute-action/README.md

-# GitHub Actions for Firebase
+# GitHub Actions for AppCenter UI testing

-This Action for [appcenter distribute](https://github.com/microsoft/appcenter-cli) enables arbitrary actions with the `appcenter` command-line client.
+This Action for [appcenter test](https://github.com/microsoft/appcenter-cli) enables arbitrary actions with the `appcenter` command-line client.

 ## Inputs